Bachelor Degree Programs

 Magis Common Core Curriculum

 The Magis Core Curriculum applies to students matriculating as an undergraduate degree-seeking student, Fall 2014 and after.
 The Magis University Common Core Curriculum is organized into four levels, with various Components in each level.
 Each College may designate additional College Core Components.
 Students must complete the designated number of credits in each Common Core and College Core categories using approved courses.
-List of approved Magis Core courses.
+The most up-to-date list of approved courses is available on the NEST Schedule of Classes and Course Catalog.

 Foundations Explorations Integrations Designated Courses (1 course each)